 Honda XR100 – Everything You Need To Know About It

-It is big enough for adults, yet has a short enough seat height for a kid (just over 30″).
+It is big enough for adults to use as a pit bike, yet has a short enough seat height for a kid (just over 30″).
 It’s smooth power makes it easy to ride, and has enough torque to do most anything the bike should handle.
-These are key factors as to why it’s so popular, but lets dig into why it and its modern-day twin, the CRF100F, have become such a success…
+These are key factors as to why it’s so popular.

 This slogan pretty much sums up Honda’s line-up of trail-bikes.
 You can roll the XR100 off the showroom floor and ride it!
 Unlike motocross bikes, you shouldn’t have to adjust anything on the suspension, carburetor/FI system, gearing, or add other ‘race-mods’ before riding it.